LIBERATING FOOTBALL TRAVEL

 It was general manager Rolf Rüssmann who instigated plans to transform a former British military barracks into what would become Borussia Park.

 Taking two years and costing €87 million to build, Borussia Park was opened in July 2004.
 It retained a Nordkurve terrace, part of nearly 19,000 standing places within a capacity of 54,000.
-For international matches, such as the four already staged, this is reduced to an all-seated 46,000.
-Overlooked for the 2006 World Cup, the Borussia-Park hosted three games for the 2011 Women’s World Cup.
+For international matches, such as the nine already staged, this is reduced to an all-seated 46,000.
+Overlooked for the 2006 World Cup, Borussia-Park hosted three games for the 2011 Women’s World Cup, the match between hosts Germany and France played before a full house.

 Going to the stadium – tips and timings